PataphysicalSociety/soupault.app/site/tips-and-tricks/faq.md

 Don't do it.
 It's undefined behaviour and anything may happen.

-In the current versions, if you have clean URLs enabled and there are both `site/test.html` and `site/test/index.html`, then the latter will be used.
-But it just happens to be this way and may change any time, so don't count on it.
+Currently, if you have clean URLs enabled and there are both `site/test.html` and `site/test/index.html`, then the latter will be used.
+But it just happens to be this way now and may change any time, so don't count on it.

 <h3 id="plugin-and-builtin-name-collision">What happens if I load a plugin with the same name as a built-in widget?</h3>